IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 - Highly influential via trade: goods go around the [[Leuchroic Sea]] and upriver inland
 - Kevara is the larger, western peninsula, situated near river delta.
 Arda is the slightly smaller eastern peninsula
 - Arda is technically still under Langska governance
+- Depends on saltwood from [[Avizallo]] to build their ships
+	- merchants would like to gain domination over Avizallo to buy cheaper wood

 # Districts
 ## THE DOWNS